CSCfi/csc-env-eff/README.md

 in training materials in universities, CSC's own training events or any courses which touch topics where CSC resources can be used.

-You are welcome to contribute to the content via fork and pull request!
+You are [welcome to contribute](./contribute_guide/README.md) to the content via fork and pull request!

-The structure of the site has folders which typically contain three subdirectories for

-- slides (presenting the topic)
-- tutorials (copy/paste walkthrough)
+The **slides** folder containst an introduction to each of the topics.
-- exercises (tasks with instructions themed by scientific disciplines)
+The folders with more descriptive names contain **tutorials** (a copy/paste walkthrough) of the topic and **exercises** (tasks with instructions themed by scientific disciplines).